-10.1 Disqualification of Results in Event During which an Anti-Doping Rule Violation Occurs
+10.1 Disqualification of Results in the Event during which an Anti-Doping Rule Violation Occurs

-An Anti-Doping Rule violation occurring during or in connection with an Event may lead to Disqualification of all of the Driver's individual results obtained in that Event with all consequences, including forfeiture of all medals, points and prizes, except as provided in Article 10.1.1.
+An anti-doping rule violation occurring during or in connection with an Event may, upon the decision of the ruling body of the Event, lead to Disqualification of all of the Driver's individual results obtained in that Event with all Consequences, including forfeiture of all medals, points and prizes, except as provided in Article 10.1.1.

-[Comment to Article 10.1: Whereas Article 9 (Automatic Disqualification of Individual Results) disqualifies the result in a single Competition in which the Driver tested positive, this Article may lead to Disqualification of all results in all races during the Event.
-Factors to be included in considering whether to disqualify other results in an Event might include, for example, the severity of the Driver's anti-doping rule violation and whether the Driver tested negative in the other Competitions.]
+Factors to be included in considering whether to Disqualify other results in an Event might include, for example, the seriousness of the Driver's anti-doping rule violation and whether the Driver tested negative in the other Competitions.